 Won’t that be just as slow as printing them out and doing them by hand?

 Using the manual counting tools is obviously not as fast and efficient as automatic counting, however, you can still benefit from the following:

-- You can still use demarcations to split quantities down however you need them.
+You can still use zones to split quantities down however you need them.

 What if I can select the text ok, but not the symbols?